Gigantocypris: Range and habitat

 Gigantocypris are ubiquitous in open oceans around the world, ranging from tropical to polar regions.
 Although locally abundant, the distributions of the individual species are often not well known.
 Gigantocypris dracontovalis is found worldwide, mostly deeper than the other species.
-Gigantocypris agassizii is essentially a widespread Pacific species, and Gigantocypris muelleri a widespread Atlantic and Southern Ocean species, but there are also a few possible records of the former in the Atlantic, and a few records of the latter in the Pacific and Indian oceans.
+Gigantocypris agassizi is essentially a widespread Pacific species, and Gigantocypris muelleri a widespread Atlantic and Southern Ocean species, but there are also a few possible records of the former in the Atlantic, and a few records of the latter in the Pacific and Indian oceans.
 Gigantocypris australis and Gigantocypris danae are only known from the Southwestern Pacific and Western Indian Ocean, respectively.

 Gigantocypris have been reported at depths between 150 and 3500 m.
 They are typically found from 600 to 2300 m.
 There are indications that young tend to occur shallower than adults.
 They live in water that is dark (below the sunlight zone) and cold, less than 15 C, with most records between about 2 and 5 C. In water that is 15 C or warmer, their swimming becomes weak and erratic.

 Appearance and behavior

 Gigantocypris include the largest ostracods, at up to 3.2 cm across.
-The largest are G. agassizii and G. australis.
+The largest are G. agassizi and G. australis.
 Another relatively large species is G. muelleri, which reaches up to 2 cm, but typically is about 1.0-1.8 cm, with Southern Ocean individuals averaging largest.
 The smallest species, such as G. dracontovalis, typically reach 0.8-1.2 cm.
 Females grow larger than males.

 Their body is suspended within a semi-translucent, globular carapace.
 Depending on the exact species, living individuals typically are orange, orange-red or violet-red, but they can also be colourless.

 Specimens preserved in alcohol become whitish.
 Calcium carbonate is absent in their shell, and their body is fragile with a watery body that often is damaged when collected for scientific studies.
 They have a water content of about 95%, far above that reported for other crustaceans and more similar to jellyfish.